denverquane/MMM-Teslamate/README.md

             batHeight: 75, // px, default: 75
             // visual distance reduction to the module above
             topOffset: -40, // px, default: -40
+            fontSize: '.9rem', // null (to use default/css) or rem/px
+            lineHeight: '1rem', // null (to use default/css) or rem/px
         },
         displayOptions: {
             odometer: {
-                visible: true, // bool, default: true (option to hide the odometer)
+                visible: true, // bool, default: true (option to hide the odometer) },
-                fontSize: null, // null (to use default/css) or numeric rem-value (default value is 1.8) },
             batteryBar: {
                 visible: true, // bool, default: true (option to hide the battery-bar)